 Short, easy hike through beautiful marshlands and pine barrens with the assistance of numerous boardwalks.
 Hike it.

 Sweeping views of the huge cliffs of the Palisades and across the river at New York from along the cliffs or below them on a rocky shoreline trail.
+Good for later season foliage in early November.
 Hike it.

 Bonus “near NJ” hikes: